SynapseWeb/PyReconstruct/readme.md

 # PyReconstruct

 PyReconstruct is an actively maintained, extensible version of RECONSTRUCT written in Python in the lab of Kristen Harris at the University of Texas at Austin.
-This project is currently under heavy development, but we are happy to make the application publically available now.
+This project is currently under heavy development, but we are happy to make the application publicly available now.

 Please send us a message should you have questions: